Size: max 18-26m

 The fin whale is the second largest animal on the planet reaching 26m in length.
 They have a long grey body with a white underbelly.
 They have asymmetrical colouration on their lower jaw; dark grey on the left side and white on the right side.
 This is an adaptation that helps their feeding strategy.

-Fin whales are the second largest animals on the planet, reaching 26m in length.
-They have a long, thin grey body with a white underbelly.
-They have an asymmetrical colouration on their lower jaw, with a dark left side and white right side, an adaptation that aids their feeding strategy.
-Fin whales are often confused with the sei whale, but fin whales are longer in length and have a smaller fin which is further back on their body.
-They have a very tall blow which, on a clear day, can be seen all the way on the horizon.
+Fin whales are often confused with sei whales as they look very similar to one another.
+However, fin whales are longer in length and have a smaller fin which is situated further back on its body.
+Fin whales have a very tall blow which, on a clear day, can be seen all the way on the horizon.

-They are typically seen on their own or in groups of up to 7 individuals.
-They are the fastest cetacean, swimming up to 37 km per hour.
-They often feed below the surface but can occasionally be seen lunge feeding at the surface.
-They can also be mistaken for a blue whale but can be distinguished when they dive as they do not raise their fins, and are grey rather than in blue in colour.
+Fin whales are typically seen on their own or in groups of up to 7 individuals, but they can congregate in groups of 100’s in feeding grounds.
+They are one of the fastest rorqual whales swimming up to 37km per hour.
+Fin whales can be mistaken for blue whales at a distance, due to the size and shape of their blow.
+However, they can be distinguished by their dive technique as fin whales do not raise their tail fluke when diving; they are also grey rather than blue in colour.